eight04/GM_webextPref/README.md

 `default` would be sent to `createPref`; `body`, `translate`, and `getNewScope` would be sent to `createView`.

-If `GM_registerMenuCommand` exists, the library would register a menu command like:
+If `GM_registerMenuCommand` exists, the function would register a menu command like:

 ```js
 GM_registerMenuCommand(GM_info.script.name + " - Configure", pref.openDialog);